Anger gets a bad press, but we thought it worth explaining why we get angry and why anger isn't really so bad.

 Anger is a natural emotion and something we should all expect to feel from time to time.
-However, as mentioned in the article, anger is often seen as a very negative emotion and one we should aim to quash.
+However, anger is often seen as a very negative emotion and one we should aim to quash.
 Anger may be bad for us - but on the other hand it has its uses (The Guardian, 04/04/14)

 What is the purpose of anger?